 Highlighting these points in advance lets each member be prepared and thus you can get the most out of the meeting.

-You don’t want to hold a meeting where everyone is confused and people waste time trying to gather their thoughts and present or explain data which they could have prepared to do so beforehand.
+You don’t want to hold a meeting where everyone is confused and people waste time trying to gather their thoughts and present or explain data that they could have prepared to do so beforehand.

 This tip also includes letting anyone know if they are responsible for leading a discussion on a particular topic.
 At times this will be done by a person other than the meeting leader and they should be informed of this before the meeting.